Skip to content

 What Makes Brand Storytelling So Powerful?

-Great stories create a deep empathetic bond between the main character and the audience.
-The feeling of ’like me’ that the audience gets when consuming stories that resonate causes emotions to flow when something positive or negative happens.
+Great stories create a empathetic bond between the main character and the audience.
+The "they're just like me" feeling that audiences experience when consuming stories causes an emotional resonance that deepens engagement.

-The rest of the story hangs off of the empathy that's created within the audience.
-Empathy is what allows the audience to place themselves within the story, put themselves in the shoes of the main character.
+Stories hang off that cultivated empathy within audiences.
+Empathy is what allows the audience to place themselves in the story, putting themselves in the shoes of the main character.

-When the main character overcomes an obstacle, the audience feels as if they've overcome that same obstacle.
-This leaves them feeling the same emotions of joy, satisfaction, happiness, love, etc. as your character.
+When the main character encounters a seemingly insurmountable obstacle, the audience experiences their sadness, fear, guilt, etc. Similarly, if the main character overcomes that obstacle, the audience feels as if they've overcome that same obstacle.
+They mirror the main character's feelings of joy, satisfaction, love, and so on.

 The human mind is a biological engine built by evolution to constantly create and consume stories.